- This week, Congressman Tim Bishop

 "My number one concern is putting America back to work, and I heard from all corners of the district that Congress must do more to support the middle class and grow the economy.
 Since I fully agree, I expressed my opposition to the Republican

-budget plan that would undermine the economic security of middle class families while preserving tax loopholes for Big Oil and corporations that outsource American jobs
+budget plan that would undermine the economic security of middle class families while preserving tax loopholes for Big Oil and corporations that outsource American jobs," said Bishop.

 Bishop added, "New technologies allow us to bridge the geographical distance between communities and begin building a regional consensus on important issues, so I look forward to holding more Tele-Town Halls in the future."